Marketing Canvas - Pains and Gains

 5. Feedback Analysis: Regularly review feedback from support tickets, product reviews, or any other customer touchpoint.
 This feedback often directly highlights Pains & Gains.

-Let's take our example of Green Clean.
-By conducting a customer survey, Green Clean discovers that many customers are frustrated by the lack of clear instructions on how to dispose of the product packaging responsibly (a Pain).
-They also find that customers love the fresh, natural scent of their products (a Gain).
+Let’s consider our example of Green Clean.
+Through a customer survey, Green Clean discovers that many customers are frustrated by the lack of clear instructions on how to responsibly dispose of the product packaging (a Pain).
+On the other hand, they find that customers appreciate the fresh, natural scent of their products (a Gain).

 Translating Pains & Gains into Action

-To assess your understanding of each persona's Pains and Gains, consider these statements and rate your agreement on a scale from -3 (completely disagree) to +3 (completely agree):
+For a comprehensive evaluation of your understanding and application of the Pains and Gains concept, rate your agreement with the following statements on a scale from -3 (completely disagree) to +3 (completely agree):

 Marketing Canvas Method - Customers - Pains and Gains